-Let us study about Python and Ruby in detail:
+Let us study Python and Ruby in detail:

 Python was created by a Dutch programmer Guido van Rossum and first released in 1991.
 Python is being used extensively in the web development landscape.
 It’s easy to learn since its syntax is easy to learn has become one of its biggest benefits.
 Its large library is cited as one of its greatest strengths, which provides features to attain so many tasks.

-Ruby can also be used for non-web based scripting and programming but a vast amount of learning resources focuses on Rails and web development.
-Ruby’s features and elegance has become one of its top-selling points and at the same time, it can become hard for the programmer to track down bugs.
-The syntax of Ruby is pretty similar to that of Perl and Python, but it takes Object Oriented features to its limits which is a completely new paradigm compared to Python.
+Ruby can also be used for non-web-based scripting and programming, but many learning resources focus on Rails and web development.
+Ruby’s features and elegance has become one of its top-selling points, and at the same time, it can become hard for the programmer to track down bugs.
+The syntax of Ruby is pretty similar to that of Perl and Python, but it takes Object Oriented features to their limits which is a completely new paradigm compared to Python.

 Head to Head Comparison Between Python and Ruby Performance (Infographics)

 Below are the top 8 comparisons between Python and Ruby Performance: